IdentityPython/pysaml2/doc/howto/config.rst

 Which services the server will provide, those are combinations of "idp","sp" and "aa".
-So if one server is a Service Provider (SP) then the configuration could look something like this::
+So if a server is a Service Provider (SP) then the configuration could look something like this::

     "service": {